turnkeylinux-apps/drupal8/README.rst

      `Security Alerts`_ ('secalerts') be enabled on firstboot with a valid email address.

+   - **Note** - For trouble free commandline usage (i.e. Composer, Drush and/or Drupal console) PHP RAM limit may need to be bumped to 2048MB. or that to work, the system requires at least 2GB+ free memory (physical &/or virtual; i.e. swap - a temporary swap file is acceptable).

 - Bundled Drupal 8 modules and dependencies (installed to /var/www/drupal8/web/modules - new default for Drupal8):